 Reducing clutter is another easy step in getting your home ready for market, and that includes color clutter.
 You want the buyers to focus on your wonderful home, not that bright red foot stool that doesn’t match anything in the house.
 Pack away the items that slow the flow of your home or create color clutter.
 To get started with your color clutter makeover, take a look at everything in your home with fresh eyes, or ask for feedback from a friend on colors and accessories that may seem tired or out of date.
 Maximizing the color impact of your home as you prepare it for sale doesn’t have to be expensive or difficult.

 Make Your Color Staging Plan

 To get your home color-ready for sale, it's best to begin by creating a color palette.
 You will be referring to your palette often, so choose the method that works best for you.
 If you are short on time, creating a neutral color scheme can be a time-saver.
 In decorating, creating a color scheme is the first step to finding the right colors palette for your home.
-When you're staging a home, you can skip ahead to a color palette by using a color story, or simply working with the majority of colors already in place.
+When you are staging a home, you can skip ahead to a color palette by using a color story, or simply work with the majority of colors already in place.